 If You Are Ready to Comment

 In order to respond properly to these deeply flawed rules, we must first ask for more time to do so.
-That’s why it is important to get a very large number of people to ask for a 180-day extension for our response.
+That’s why it is important to get a very large number of people to ask for an additional 60-day extension for us to provide a response beginning either June 1, 2020 (the current projected end of the Coronavirus emergency) or 60 days from the date that the FDA is back to normal operations.
 You can ask for this extension on our behalf while commenting on the guidance at the same time in one of two ways:

 - You can use our ready-made comment (listed above).